syyunn/lobbyview/README.md

 ## Questions
 - [ ] Who's actually behind in lobbying activity in congress?
 - [ ] How's the use of media become perversion of government institution?
+- [ ] Who's behind the media's message and content which the consumers credit.

 ## Research Proposal
 ### Representation Learning on Heterogeneous Lobby Graph